GaloisInc/adapt/Ingest/Language.md

 * The Ingester (In) takes as input data in the TA3-defined CDM Avro schema, pulling it from a Kafka queue topic provided by TA3.
 In produces as output base layer data in the blackboard (Bb) that conforms to the Bb schema described later
 * The Pattern Extractor (Px) uses a pre-defined set of patterns.
 Px takes as input data from Bb, one segment at a time (the entire graph is the default segment), and produces as output new data in Bb at the pattern layer of abstraction.
 * The Segmenter (Se) uses a pre-defined set of segmentation criteria.
-It takes as input data from Bb (including base layer data and pattern instances) and produces as output new data in Bb at the Segment layer of abstraction described later.
+It takes as input base layer data from Bb and produces as output new data in Bb at the Segment layer of abstraction described later.
 * The anomaly detector (Ad) uses a pre-defined set of masks that define the features to be analyzed for anomalies.
 Ad takes as input data from Bb, one segment at a time, and produces as output anomaly score annotations for each segment surveyed
 * The activity classifier (Ac) uses a pre-defined set of activities that are exactly the leaves in our APT grammar tree.
 Ac takes as input data from Bb at the pattern layer of abstraction, and produces as output new data in Bb at the activity layer of abstraction
 * The Diagnostic Engine (Dx) uses the pre-defined APT grammar from Kb.
 Dx takes as input data from Bb at the activity layer of abstraction, along with anomaly scores attached to segments, and produces as output new data in Bb at the diagnosis layer of abstraction.
 Dx also communicates discovered APT candidates to the Ui for display to the user.